Advancing your career with a MSBA or MBA

-Many people choose to earn a Master of Business Administration degree to help advance their careers and develop leadership skills.
-In fact, the MBA is the most popular type of master's degree in the U.S., according to data released by the U.S. Department of Education and analyzed by the popular higher education resource, Poets & Quants.
+Many people choose to earn a Master of Business Administration to help advance their careers and develop leadership skills.
+In fact, the MBA is the most popular type of master's degree in the U.S.

-However, there is another business-related master's degree professionals may want to explore – the Master of Science in Business Analytics.
-This degree prepares students to analyze complex data to make informed strategic business decisions and has great relevance in an increasingly data-driven world.
+However, there’s another business-related master's degree professionals may want to explore – the Master of Science in business analytics.
+This degree prepares you to analyze complex data to make informed strategic business decisions and has great relevance in an increasingly data-driven world.

-If you're interested in studying business, how do you know which type of online degree is right for you – the MBA or the MSBA?
-Both programs center on exploring business issues and solutions and aim to equip students with the proficiencies necessary to succeed in their careers.
-Comparing the learning outcomes, curriculum and potential careers of an MBA and MSBA can help you make the right decision for your professional goals.
+Both programs center on exploring business issues and solutions and aim to equip you with the proficiencies necessary to succeed in their careers.
+Comparing the learning outcomes, curriculum and potential careers of the two can help you make the right decision for your professional goals.

 Key learning outcomes of an MBA

 MBA programs provide a comprehensive business scope that covers the development of both hard and soft skills.
 The hard, or technical, competencies learned in an MBA program relate to the building blocks of business.
 You'll typically study coursework such as accounting, economics, statistics and marketing.
 Abilities in these subjects can allow professionals to analyze business environments and improve company operations.
 The soft skills practiced through an MBA include effective communication, teamwork and problem solving – all traits that can enable individuals to build productive relationships with colleagues, stakeholders and customers.

 Most notably, developing strong leadership abilities is a significant component of any MBA program.
 The degree aims to provide you with the skills, knowledge and confidence needed to effectively lead others.
 MBA programs are geared toward individuals who are determined to take on management, executive or other supervisory roles at organizations.